omahs/imx-docs/docs/tutorials/zero-to-hero-nft-minting.md

 ## Step 3: Obtain rEth
 To deploy our smart contract to the Ropsten test network, we’ll need some test Eth.
 To get test Eth you can go to the [Ropsten faucet](https://faucet.metamask.io/) and enter your Ropsten account address, then click “Send Ropsten Eth.”
 It may take a few minutes for the rEth to arrive.

-If this faucet doesn't work, you can try alternate faucets here:
+If this faucet doesn't work, you can try these alternative faucets:

 - [Faucet 1](https://faucet.dimensions.network/)
 - [Faucet 2](https://faucet.egorfine.com/)